mongodb/js-bson/README.md

 The BSON `deserializeStream` method takes a Node.js Buffer, `startIndex` and allow more control over deserialization of a Buffer containing concatenated BSON documents.

   * `BSON.deserializeStream(buffer, startIndex, numberOfDocuments, documents, docStartIndex, options)`
-    * @param {Buffer} buffer the buffer containing the serialized set of BSON documents.
+    * @param {Buffer|Uint8Array} buffer the buffer containing the serialized set of BSON documents.
     * @param {Number} startIndex the start index in the data Buffer where the deserialization is to start.
     * @param {Number} numberOfDocuments number of documents to deserialize.
     * @param {Array} documents an array where to store the deserialized documents.